Building a Pond

 Installing a molded or preformed pond

-water courses and plants you install once it's finished.
+to the water courses and plants you install once it's finished.

 Place the moulded pond in your yard, again looking at it from the